 A Common Scenario

-Company ‘A’ finds a product manufactured in China, not necessarily a custom product, but one that’s fairly new and could be sold to a particular industry, or to current customers.
+Company ‘A’ finds a product that a China factory manufactures, not necessarily a custom product, but one that’s fairly new.
+The company also notes the possibility of selling the product to a particular industry, or to current customers.
 They check it out, and sure enough, it’s a useful product and there’s a market for it.
-Therefore, Company ‘A’ begins to sell this factory standard product packaged in their own unique packaging, with a custom product sticker, and with their company name and logo on it; and maybe even with its own unique name.
-Even more, Company ‘A’ has the standard instructions printed with their company logo, contact information, and unique name for the product inserted on the box.
+Therefore, Company ‘A’ begins to sell this factory standard product and package it in their own unique packaging.
+They use a custom product sticker with their company name and logo on it.
+Perhaps they may also give the product its own unique name.
+Company ‘A’ also prints the standard instructions with their logo, contact information, and unique product name on the box.

 Over time, sales remain good and life is good.
 Furthermore, Company ‘A’ gets great markup because they’re buying the product at an extremely low price.
-However, what they may not realize is that the reason for this very low price is because the China factory is running very large production runs on this particular standard product.
+However, they may not realize that this very low price is due to the China factory running very large production.
 The quantity that the Chinese manufacturer produces is far greater than what Company ‘A’ could ever sell.
-Yet, because this product is “standard’ or “off-the-shelf”, and not a custom product, Company ‘A’ can siphon off the small quantity needed, and make a large profit.
-The customized packaging, sticker, and custom printed instructions are minor costs.
+Yet, because this product is “standard’ or “off-the-shelf”, and not a custom product, they can take the small quantity needed.
+And consequently, they can make a large profit.
+Therefore, the customized packaging, sticker, and custom printed instructions are minor costs.

-The issue that often arises in this scenario is when Company ‘A’ has a need to differentiate their product from other companies that are also selling this product for less.
-Because this product is ‘in essence’ a commodity, the greater the number of companies that buy and sell this product, the lower the sell price tends to be.
+The issue that often arises in this scenario is when Company ‘A’ has to differentiate their product from other companies selling this product for less.
+Because this product is a commodity, the more companies that buy and sell it, the lower the selling price becomes.

 Why Industries Change

-Another scenario arises when the industry that Company ‘A’ is selling into changes- to the point where the product lacks a feature that would keep it current and desirable.
+Another scenario arises when the industry that Company ‘A’ is selling into changes.
+For instance, the industry changes and eventually the product lacks a feature that would keep it current and desirable.
 As a result, Company ‘A’ contacts the China factory and asks for modifications to that standard product.
-Company ‘A’ doesn’t understand why the China factory “doesn’t understand the modification” being requested, or why they “do not respond” to their requests.
+Company ‘A’ doesn’t understand why the China factory “doesn’t understand the modification” they’re requesting.
+Or also, why they “do not respond” to their requests.
 Soon, Company ‘A’ begins to realize the difference between a “factory standard” product and a custom product.